LikeTheSalad/android-buddy/README.md

 // ...
 androidBuddyLibrary {
     id = "my-library-id" // It is mandatory to set a unique ID
-    // for your library.
-This will help consumers to select it
+    // for your library (details below).
+This will help consumers
-    // for using it with the "UseOnly" scope (explained above
+    // to select it for using it with the "UseOnly" scope (explained above
     // under "Configuration for consumer's dependencies").
     exposedTransformationNames = ["com.my.transformation.package.MyExposedTransformation"]
 }
 ```
 As you might have noticed, you must also set a **unique ID** for your library.
 This could be used further by consumers that would want to explicitly select your library to run.

+The that ID you choose for your Android Buddy library must meet the following criteria:
+- Only lowercase letters, numbers, `.` and `-` are allowed
+- It must start with a letter.
+- It cannot end neither with `-` nor with `.`
+- There cannot be a consecutive `-` or `.` after a `-` and/or `.`

+>#### What's the Android Buddy ID for?
+>The Android Buddy ID is a unique identifier for Android Buddy libraries (producers), which servers as a means for consumers of such libraries to select which libraries to allow making transformations to the consumer's classes.
+In other words, a consumer can select which libraries to "enable" using their IDs.
+The way it works is by setting up in the consumer's project a scope of type `UseOnly` along with the list of Android Buddy libraries IDs that said consumer wants to enable.
+More details above under `Configuration for consumer’s dependencies`.

 And that's it, when you add this Android Library as dependency for an Android Buddy consumer project, your library's transformation `MyExposedTransformation` will be available right away for the consumer to use.